weeklyjs/weeklyjs.github.io/docs/_posts/2022-06-24-types-as-comments-proposal.md

 ### What does it look like?

-The syntax of the [proposal for types as comments][tc39-types-as-comments] will probably not suprise anyone who has worked with either TypeScript or Flow.
+The syntax of the [proposal for types as comments][tc39-types-as-comments] will probably not surprise anyone who has worked with either TypeScript or Flow.
 It rather seems like the authors aimed to capture the common subset of both.
 A lot of code written in TypeScript and Flow therefore already conforms to the proposed syntax.